 - Act in good faith - The rescuer’s motive to help the patient must be a sincere one, and he or she must act ethically and honorably at all times and in all ways.

 - Act in the patient’s best interest - The rescuer’s actions must be competent and caring, and they must clearly contribute to the well-being of the patient and be respectful of the patient’s wishes.

-- Act within the appropriate scope of practice – When deciding how to care for a patient, the rescuer must follow the appropriate established scope of practice, which include best practices, standards of care, and treatment limitations.
+- Act within the appropriate scope of practice - When deciding how to care for a patient, the rescuer must follow the appropriate established scope of practice, which include best practices, standards of care, and training limitations.

 General First Aid Approach

 The page on Assessment of the scene and patient provides a technical guideline for checking and caring for the patient.
 The mnemonic word PELVIS can be used to apply a set of objectives to any first aid situation.
 PELVIS means: